How To Survive A Painful Let-Down

 - Your baby is not breastfeeding enough (i.e., he’s not eating from both breasts at each feeding).

-It’s important to keep in mind that there are many reasons why your breasts may be painful and/or engorged when you’re breastfeeding.
-If this is the case for you, it’s a good idea to seek out a lactation consultant or another type of breastfeeding support person who can help you figure out what’s going on and how to fix it.
+It’s essential to remember that there are many reasons why your breasts may be painful and engorged when breastfeeding.
+If this is the case for you, it’s a good idea to seek out a lactation consultant or another breastfeeding support person to help you figure out what’s going on and how to fix it.

-The good news about painful let-down is that it’s usually temporary.
-It can take a few weeks for your milk supply to regulate and for your breasts to stop hurting when your baby feeds.
-If you’re concerned, talk with your doctor or lactation consultant about what might be causing the pain and how you can fix it so that you can continue breastfeeding comfortably.
+The excellent news about painful let-downs is that it’s usually temporary.
+It can take a few weeks for your milk supply to regulate and your breasts to stop hurting when your baby feeds.
+If you’re concerned, talk with your doctor or lactation consultant about what might be causing the pain and how to fix it so you can continue breastfeeding comfortably.

 Painful let-down – Engorged Breasts